Warren James: Background to the Dean Forest Riots

 The Forest of Dean is home to a range of natural resources, primarily timber, coal and iron ore.
 These had been exploited on a small scale since before Roman times, but the possibilities of large scale extraction had not escaped the attention of the Crown.
 Free-mining rights had been granted to foresters at least as far back as 1244, but there had been a long tradition of disputes between the Crown and foresters over these rights.
-In 1612 the Earl of Pembroke attempted to enclose extensive areas of forest.
+In 1612,the Earl of Pembroke attempted to enclose extensive areas of forest.
 In an effort to preserve their rights, the foresters took him to the Exchequer Court and won.
-There had also been previous riots, such as those which took place in 1631 when Sir Giles Mompesson built three new coal mines.
+There had also been previous riots, such as those which took place in 1631, when Sir Giles Mompesson built three new coal mines.

 As the Industrial Revolution began to take hold, the Crown became more determined than ever to introduce the free market into the forest, and with it the right of outside industrialists to own land and mineral rights.
 They began by outlawing the Mine Law Court in 1777, and physically destroying the Mine Law documents which constituted the laws by which the forest miners governed themselves.
 Soon industrialists from outside the area began opening large iron and coal mines.
 The Free Miners found it difficult to compete with these and often ended up working as waged labourers for the new owners.

-In 1808, Parliament passed the Dean Forest (Timber) Act in response to a severe shortage of naval timber.
+In 1808, Parliament passed the Dean and New Forests Act 1808 in response to a severe shortage of naval timber.
 The act included the provision to enclose 11,000 acres (4,452 ha) of the forest.
 Responsibility for the execution of this part of the Act fell to a young, newly appointed deputy surveyor named Edward Machen.
 He established his office at Whitemead Park, in Parkend, and in 1814 he enclosed and replanted Nagshead, the main woodland of Parkend.
-By 1816 all 11000 acre had been enclosed.
+By 1816, all 11000 acre had been enclosed.